jensopetersen/merula/implementing-standoff-annotation.md

 		</a8n-body>
 	</a8n-annotation>

-This tells that an attribute with the stated name and value is to be attached to the element (oe yoin thbod the anotation) referred to by its target id.
+This tells that an attribute with the stated name and value is to be attached to the element (the body of the annotation) referred to by its target id.

-Annotations are automatically "peeled off" for storage and further annotation and "built up" to be inserted into base and target text for presentation and further annotation.
+Annotations are automatically "torn down" for storage and further annotation and "built up" to be inserted into base and target text for presentation and further annotation.

 #Unedited below this!